What does it mean to be a Classical School?

 High school sports are offered through the Arizona Interscholastic Association, and athletes compete in the 3A South region.
 Middle school athletes participate in the TIAL league.
 Grammar School students have opportunities to play with classmates in sports leagues throughout the year.
-Various other clubs and organizations are offered for students, including Chess Club, Drum Line, Winter Guard, etc. Expeditionary Learning offers opportunities for participatory learning, like excursions, building, and first aid classes.
+Various other clubs and organizations are offered for students, including Coding Club, Drum Line, etc. Expeditionary Learning offers opportunities for participatory learning, like excursions, building, and first aid classes.

 Is there a dress code; are there uniforms?

 While PRCA does not have specific uniform requirements, there is a dress code for each campus.
 Generally, collared shirts are worn with pants or appropriate length shorts or skirts.